oracle/oci-typescript-sdk/lib/ocicontrolcenter/README.md

-# OCI NodeJS client for Oci Control Center Service
+# OCI Node.js client for Oci Control Center Service

 This module enables you to write code to manage resources for Oci Control Center Service.